1890 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1890 MPD Errors (FS-401 And FS-402)

-Two distinct Misplaced Date varieties exist for 1890, cataloged as FS-401 (Snow-3, 010.82) and FS-402 (010.84).
-These arose when mint employees initially punched date digits into incorrect positions on the working die before correcting the placement.
-The misplaced digit remnants remained visible beneath or near the final date positioning.
+Two distinct Misplaced Date (MPD) varieties exist for 1890, cataloged as FS-401 (Snow-3, 010.82) and FS-402 (010.84).
+An MPD occurs when mint employees initially punched date digits into incorrect positions on the working die before correcting the placement — the misplaced digit remnants remained visible beneath or near the final date.

-A 2019 Heritage Auctions sale recorded $700 for an MS64 red-brown specimen with MPD characteristics.
-Professional grading services now regularly attribute both FS-401 and FS-402 varieties on their holders, improving market transparency.
+A 2019 Heritage Auctions sale recorded $700 for an MS64 Red-Brown specimen with MPD characteristics.
+Professional grading services now regularly attribute both FS-401 and FS-402 varieties on their holders, improving market transparency and making it easier to verify what you have.

 1890 MPD FS-401 Indian Head Penny (BN) Price/Grade Chart